wikimedia/wikimedia-page-library/docs/pcs/pcs.md

 ## Interface

-### Body tag scripts: document object and global variables

-Two scripts are run within the body tag of the page - one at the start before any content is loaded and one at the end after all content has loaded.
-These scripts are in the `pcs/body` folder in this repository.
-The initial script checks for the client-provided page settings and action handler before the page fully loads.

-### Page

-#### onBodyStart() and onBodyEnd()
-These should not be called directly by the clients.
-They will be invoked automatically at the start and end of the `body` tag.

 Clients can set `document.pcsSetupSettings` to an object with the parameters for `pagelib.c1.Page.setup()`.
 The page will apply theme and margin changes from this settings object in `onBodyStart()` before first paint and the rest of the settings after the page fully loads in `onBodyEnd()`.
 By applying theme and margin changes immediately, the page will no longer need to be hidden during loading by the clients.

 Clients can also set `document.pcsActionHandler` to a function that takes a single parameter - an action object.
 The page call this function with `{action: 'setup'}` after initial setup completes and `{action: 'load_complete'}` when final setup is complete after all content has loaded.
 It will also make it the interaction handler for the page.

 Alternatively, clients can set a `pcsClient` variable that will populate the aforementioned document properties by reading a JSON string from `pcsClient.getSetupSettings()` and passing a JSON string to `pcsClient.onReceiveMessage()`.
 This is for compatability with `@JavascriptInterface` on Android.

+### Page

+#### onBodyStart() and onBodyEnd()
+These should not be called directly by the clients.
+They will be invoked automatically at the start and end of the `body` tag.

 #### setup()
 Combination of the following calls, changing multiple settings in one single call.
 The settings are kept in an object.
+Calling this directly is not required if you set `document.pcsSetupSettings` or a `pcsClient` as defined above.

 Setting parameter object fields:
 - platform: possible values in pagelib.c1.Platforms: [IOS, ANDROID]